year-3-projects-cti/baskIT/README.md

 - Email: `admin@baskitup.com`
 - Password: `change-me-admin`

 Log in with these credentials, update the password from the Admin area, and override the values via `APP_ADMIN_EMAIL` / `APP_ADMIN_PASSWORD` in production.
+The catalog starts empty—create your first baskets via `/admin` or the `/api/admin/baskets` endpoints after authenticating.

 ## Basket API Highlights